Franciscoborges2002/steamShark/README.md

 # 🦈 steamShark

-> Version 1.0.1
+> Version 1.0.0

-The script that smells steam scam websites!
+The script that smells scam websites!

-The core of the project is just a "database" (2 json files) that contians urls of the scamy websites and legist websites.

 You can access the <a href="https://franciscoborges2002.github.io/steamShark/" target="_blank">Website</a>.